top of page

 • To know when a zinnia's ready to pick, jiggle it.
 If the stem is wobbly, it's not ready.
 If it's firm, it's good to go.

-• Zinnias are edible.
+Provided they are naturally grown without the use of chemicals, zinnias are edible!
 They aren't particularly tasty (a bit on the bitter side), but the petals add vibrant splashes of color to cakes, cookies, salads, spring rolls, pastas, or quiches.
+We think it's fun to work with them this way.

-Don't listen to the garden trolls.
+Don't listen to these garden trolls.
 Zinnias are awesome!
 So much joy in an easy to grow flower.

 Resources: